OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Client secrets:

 - No shared secret should be used as proof of the client's identity as this could lead to client impersonation ("client_id" already serves this purpose).
-If for some reason they do use client secrets, be sure that they are stored in secure local storage.
+If for some reason they do use client secrets, be sure that they are stored in a secure local storage.

 End-User credentials: